Midrash Eleh Ezkerah: The version in Eleh Ezkerah

 Although this midrash employs other sources, borrowing its introduction from the Midrash Konen, and the account of the conversation of Rabbi Ishmael with the angels in heaven probably from the Hekalot, it forms, nevertheless, a coherent work.
-It was edited, on the basis of a Hamburg codex, by A. Jellinek and, according to another manuscript, by S. Chones, in his Rav Pe'alim.
-A second and a third recension of the midrash were edited, on the basis of manuscript sources, in Jellinek's B. H., and a fourth is contained in the Spanish liturgical work Bet Av.
+Based on a Hamburg codex, it was edited by A. Jellinek and, according to another manuscript, by S. Chones, in his Rav Pe'alim.
+A second and a third recension of the midrash were edited, based on manuscript sources, in Jellinek's B. H., and a fourth is contained in the Spanish liturgical work Bet Av.
 According to Jellinek, "the fourth recension is the oldest, since it has borrowed large portions from the Hekalot; next to this stand the second and the third; while the youngest is the first, which, nevertheless, has the advantage of real conformity with the spirit of the race and represents this the best of all."
-The martyrdom of the ten sages is also treated in the additions to the Hekalot and in the ḳinah for the Ninth of Ab.
+The martyrdom of the ten sages is also treated in the additions to the Hekalot and in the qinna for Tisha B'Av.